harlo/harlo.github.io/_posts/2014-05-31-a-deaddrop-i-made.markdown

 layout: post
 title: "a deaddrop i made"
 date: 2014-05-31 18:35:35
+tags: how-to dead_drops piratebox openwrt lol_tradecraft
 ---

 The fabulous [Aurelia Moser][aure] and I are going to be giving a talk at [Hope X][hope_x] next month on the topic of [dead drops][dd_wiki].
 Dead drops are rad, and anyone who knows me just a little bit, knows that I have a thing for tradecraft.
 I've been putting it off and putting it off, but I finally used this beautiful late-spring day to slap together a digital dead drop.

 ###Imagine, if you will...###

 You're mad as hell, and you're not going to take it anymore!
-You're about to dump the biggest leak in history.
+Your boss has dicked you over for the last time, and you're about to dump the biggest leak in history.
 You reach out to your reporter friend and invite her for coffee.

 Sitting across from one another, after you've exchanged PGP keys, she says: "I'll follow up with an email."
 She downs her Jameson (who am I kidding, she's not drinking coffee) and leaves.
 The next day, an encrypted email shows up in your inbox; it reads: